Partnering with the DIFC since 2006

 Our article, Should your Firm apply for a Retail Endorsement? can provide additional insight into this regime.

-If you are a Fund Manager or Asset Manager looking to establish in the DIFC, the DFSA's flexible and cost-efficient Fund Regime offers a number of attractive opportunities.
+If you are a Fund Manager or Asset Manager looking to establish in the DIFC, the Centre's flexible and cost-efficient Fund Regime offers a number of attractive opportunities.
 CCL's Guide to the DIFC Fund Regime provides concise information to support your decision-making process.

 How can CCL help?